Francis Yeats-Brown: Life and career

 Yeats-Brown was born in Genoa in 1886, the son of the British consul Montague Yeats-Brown.
-He studied at Harrow and Sandhurst.
-When he was 20 he went to India, where he was attached to the King's Royal Rifle Corps at Bareilly in present-day Uttar Pradesh.
-He was then transferred to the cavalry and sent to the perennially turbulent North West Frontier region.
+He studied at Harrow and the Royal Military College, Sandhurst.
+When he was twenty he went to British India, where he was attached to the King's Royal Rifle Corps at Bareilly in present-day Uttar Pradesh.
+He was then transferred to the cavalry and sent to the perennially turbulent North West Frontier Province.
 His time there engendered in him a sympathy for the Muslim point of view, and in later years he would support the creation of an independent Pakistan.

 During the First World War, Yeats-Brown saw action in France and in Mesopotamia, where he was a member of the Royal Flying Corps.
 His acts of bravery gained him the DFC.
 In 1915, his plane, piloted by Thomas White, was damaged on landing on a sabotage mission outside Baghdad, and he spent the following two years as a prisoner of war.
 That provided the material for his first book, Caught by the Turks (1919).

 Following a temporary commission in the Royal Air Force, he returned to the Indian Army in August 1919.
 He retired from the army in 1924, and joined the staff of the Spectator magazine as assistant editor.
+During his time at The Spectator, Yeats-Brown expressed much admiration for Fascist Italy, which he saw as achieving a fair and just society while also crushing the Italian Communist Party.
 He quit the post in 1928.

 The Lives of a Bengal Lancer, Yeats-Brown's most famous book, was published in 1930.
 The book is a memoir of his time in India from 1905 to 1914, with an emphasis on cantonment life at and around Bareilly.
 An immediate hit with readers and critics, the book won the James Tait Black Award that year and was turned into a successful 1935 film of the same name, starring Gary Cooper.
 In 1936, he published Lancer at Large, in which he showed an affinity for the principles of yoga.

 During the 1930s, Yeats-Brown also became involved in right-wing politics.
-He was a member of the January Club and the Right Club, and wrote newspaper articles in praise of Francisco Franco and Hitler, asserting that Hitler had solved Germany's unemployment problem.
-He also wrote articles for New Pioneer, a far-right journal controlled by Viscount Lymington and closely linked to the British People's Party.
-In 1937, Hitler told Yeats-Brown in person in Nuremberg that the film The Lives of a Bengal Lancer was one of his favourites and had made it compulsory for all SS members.

 In 1933, Yeats-Brown was appointed editor of the Everyman.
 However his enthusiastic advocacy of the cause of Fascism was "to the surprise of the Directors", and he was forced to resign within weeks.
 His pro-war book, Dogs of War, sold poorly.
+On 10 November 1933, he wrote in Everyman: "The hope of order in Europe depends on the abolition of democracy and the establishment of Corporate States.
+It is a practical way of adjusting the interests of capital and labour so that both may benefit".